WencaiCheng/IMPACT-Z/README.md

 - tsc=0, lsc=1: Flagsc=1
 - tsc=1, lsc=0: Flagsc=2
 - tsc=1, lsc=1: Flagsc=3
+- Flagsc=4, sc is OFF, however, csr or wake could be ON.

 No need to set current being 0 for space charge OFF.